-- The printed template provided in the kit, containing the decorative designs for the lantern and the flame shapes
+- The printed template provided in the kit

 - A pair of scissors

-If you want to use the flame template, cut the two flame shapes out and glue them together back-to-back.
-Make sure to leave the white rectangle on the bottom unglued.
+If you want to use the flame template, glue the two flame templates together back-to-back, leaving the white rectangle on the bottom unglued.
 Fold the white rectangles up, each one to the opposite side of the other.
 Glue the flame on the inside of the base of the lantern.
 If you have an LED votive candle, it can be used instead of the flame template.

-If you want to use the LED votive candle instead of the flame template, just turn it on and insert it into the cup.
+If you want to use the LED votive candle instead of the flame template, just turn it on and insert it into the lantern.

 Pascha fabric learning set

-In addition to the above material, we have created a hands-on teaching resource made out of soft fleece fabric that is used like a felt board to help explore fundamental Pascha concepts and traditions.
+A colorful fabric learning set made out of soft fleece that is used like a felt board to help explore fundamental Pascha concepts and traditions.